csc-training/summerschool/mpi/docs/Non_blocking_communication.md

 # Persistent communication

 - Often a communication with same argument list is repeatedly executed
 - It may be possible to optimize such pattern by persistent communication requests
     - Can be thought as a ”communication port”
-- Usage
+- Usage:
     - Create requests: `MPI_Send_init` & `MPI_Recv_init`
         - Initiation and starting of communication separated in addition to communication and completion
     - Start communication: `MPI_Start` / `MPI_Startall`
     - Complete communication: `MPI_Wait` / `MPI_Waitall`